The Eifel proves that a region doesn’t have to be both tall and wild to be a great destination for outdoor escapes.

 This region is an enriching one in which to walk, through neatly kept villages of half-timbered houses, with plenty of visitor variety in the shapes of castles, abbeys, cliffs, lakes, and waterfalls.
 Its windy, hilly, under-utilised roads are also popular with motorcyclists, who come here for weekend rallies.
 Mountain bikers are well served with a network of off-road routes, and for motorsports enthusiasts there’s also the big attraction of the Nürburgring, Germany’s original Formula One race track.

 Of the towns, Monshau is the most touristed, and positions itself as a health resort, with a town centre of 300-year-old half timbered houses crowding together over narrow streets.
-It’s pretty, relaxed, and influenced (in its restaurant menus, at least) by proximity to France and Belgium.
+It’s pretty, relaxed, and influenced (in its restaurant menus, at least) by proximity to Belgium.